GDPR Compliance and Data Privacy at Honeit

 - Notify the involved data controller without undue delay after becoming aware of the data breach

-- Asses to what extent measures need to be taken to prevent a similar data breach in the future
+- Assess the extent to which measures need to be taken to prevent a similar data breach in the future.

 Does Honeit use sub-processors?